Brian “G.I.M.P” Warrington hustled his way into the sky on June 28th with a Jeffrey in one hand and a bucket of fried chicken in the other.

 A service will be held Monday July 14th at 1pm in D.S.
 Crowell & Son Funeral Home, 22558 Highway 7 Sheet Harbour; followed by a Celebration of Life at the Eastern Shore Wildlife Club.

-To plant a beautiful memorial tree in memory of Brian Warrington, please visit our Tree Store
+To plant a beautiful memorial tree in memory of Brian, please visit our Tree Store.

 1:00 pm - 2:00 pm